bappogroup/bappo-developer-docs/docs/custom-view-global.md

 An object containing current user information.
 Fields include: `activeStatus, email, firstName, lastName, id, userId, name` etc.

-Note `id` is related to `User` object of the app, whereas userId is globally unique user id.
+Note `id` is for the `User` object of the app, whereas userId is the globally unique user id.